cat-astrophic/ultraCOVID/README.md

 # ultraCOVID

-This repo contains scripts which collect data on ultramarathons and their participants for a paper entitled "Gender, Risk Aversion, and Travel: How COVID-19 Affected Participation in Ultramarathons" which has been accepted for publication at the *Journal of Sports Economics*.
+This repo contains scripts which collect data on ultramarathons and their participants for a paper entitled "Gender, Risk Aversion, and Travel: How COVID-19 Affected Participation in Ultramarathons" which has been published in the [*Journal of Sports Economics*](https://journals.sagepub.com/doi/abs/10.1177/15270025241279231).
 All race and runner data are obtained through these scripts; data for all covariates used in this paper can be found in the compressed data file.

 1. ultrascraper1.py -- gets event specific urls
 2. ultrascraper2.py -- scrapes event urls for results data